 ||Cosmic's toolchain for the 68k/68300 family is part of a complete and uniform

 product line incorporating over 20 years of innovative design and development.
-Cosmic's familiar and easy to use software interface is available for all Freescale microcontrollers to simplify the migration between targets.
+Cosmic's familiar and easy to use software interface is available for all NXP microcontrollers to simplify the migration between targets.

 All Cosmic products include one year of technical support and updates.

 All Cosmic C Cross Compilers for Windows include IDEA - Cosmic's own integrated development environment which is preconfigured for the 68300 and 68000 family of processors.
 IDEA is designed specifically for developing embedded applications with Cosmic compilers.
 IDEA integrates an editor, project manager, graphical smart buil /make facility, program analyzer, link file generator, documentation manager and ZAP debugger into one easy to use environment running under Windows 2000 and XP.

 Most Cosmic compilers can be easily integrated in third party IDEs such as Borland Codewright and RistanCase Development Assistant for C.

 The C Compiler package includes: an integrated development environment with optimizing ANSI-C cross compiler, macro assembler, linker, librarian, hex file generator, object format converters, debugging support utilities, run-time library source code, and a multi-pass compiler command driver.
 The compiler also supports non-intrusive C source-level debugging with Cosmic's line of ZAP debuggers.

 Click here for general information on Cosmic Compilers.